1099-SA: Everything You Need to Know

 Employees who are eligible to contribute to a health savings or medical savings account are positioned via the tax law to save quite a bit of tax money, both in immediate and future terms.
 The employee is allowed to deduct any contributions made to the health savings account in the year in which the contributions were made, and the employee may roll over any remaining balances for use at some point in the future.
 These rollover balances can even be invested to earn additional income from the balance that will not be subjected to taxation, as long as the money is spent on allowable medical expenses.
 An individual may use a health savings account to make distributions without taxation if those funds are used for allowable medical expenses.
 The individual will receive Form 1099-SA to reflect the exact amount of distributions received from the health savings account in the given tax year.

 If you need help understanding Form 1099-SA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.